The Deep Learning Artificial Neural Networks (NNs)

 formally equivalent to linear Transformers),

-NNs that are both Generative and Adversarial (Sec.
+NNs that are both generative and adversarial (see Sec.
 5; see also Sec.
 7), for Artificial Curiosity and related concepts.

 Later remarkable FKI Tech Reports from the 1990s describe